3 Keys to Avoid Getting Upset by the LSAT

 How to Avoid Getting Upset by the LSAT II: Don’t overlook the easy stuff

 You should never take the LSAT lightly.
 More importantly, don’t lead yourself to believe that anything is easier than it is.
-If you’re practicing some LSAT questions, say, a kind of LSAT Logical Reasoning question or a variety of LSAT Logic Game, and you find yourself getting most of it right, but it feels like a fluke, don’t write whatever it is off as something you have down.
+If you’re practicing some LSAT questions, say, a kind of LSAT Logical Reasoning question, and you find yourself getting most of it right, but it feels like a fluke, don’t write whatever it is off as something you have down.
 Review it, and practice more, until you know you have the LSAT topic in question mastered.

 How to Avoid Getting Upset by the LSAT III: Don’t prejudge your opponent